 What can you not bring for your stay to Willow Grove?

-- TV sets, laptops, cameras or DVD players.
-A laptop will be assigned to you upon admission to Willow Grove which you can use for educational purposes.
+- TV sets, laptops, tablets, cameras or DVD players.
+A tablet will be assigned to you upon admission to Willow Grove which you can use for educational purposes.
 There are also two stationary computers in the lounge area of the Unit which are available to all young people in order to access the internet etc.